sunilrawal/software-challenge/README.md

 2. Was the reviewer able to run your project?
 3. Did you commit often?
 4. How accurate is the location data?
-5. How hard is your application on battery lift?
+5. How hard is your application on battery life?

 ## Submission